Today, while search for how to execute the SQL

-Changing the mysql prompt
+change the mysql prompt using the prompt

 For example the following command will show the current database name between parentheses in the prompt, which is quite useful if you switch often between databases: